pisecurity/planter/README.md

 ## Legal disclaimer

-This repository contains the source code of Planter platform v2020 edition.
+This is a core repository for 3rd generation of Planter product, also known as Harry.
+You can visit its homepage for more details: https://payload.pl/harry/

 This software, as well as the hardware part, is meant to be used only by police officers, special agents, or other eligible entities.
 Its usage is always a subject to local legislation, and its user is solely